 - Serve with a simple side salad drizzled with olive oil and balsamic vinegar.

 - Meatballs should be moist and unbelievably tender, so don’t overmix them by handling your meat as little as possible.
 Put everything into a bowl, and use your hands to carefully and gently mix herbs, egg yolk and breadcrumbs into the meat.

 - Fridge: Leftovers are a treat for lunch or dinner and can be safely stored in an airtight container in the fridge for up to 3 days.

 - Freezer: If you’d like to prepare a larger batch, doubling the recipe is easy.
 Portion the meatballs with orzo and freeze it in separate airtight containers for a convenient and delicious option for future meals.
 It remains flavorful for up to 3 months.

 More meatballs, please!

 Cooking Video: How to Make Meatballs in Tomato Sauce with Orzo

 - 1 tbsp unsalted butter

-- seasoning: 1 tsp each: black pepper, dried oregano, sweet paprika, red pepper flakes
+- 1 tsp each: black pepper dried oregano, sweet paprika, chili flakes

 - 1 egg yolk